-1. Prioritize Effective Communication
+1. Prioritize Effective Conversation

 2. Implement Checklists for Standardized Procedures

-3. Foster a Culture of Safety
+3. Encouraging Foster a Culture of Safety

 4. Utilize Health Information Technology (HIT)